elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-ethical-considerations-in-genetic-disease-research.md

 url: /learn/education-studies/questions/what-are-the-ethical-considerations-in-genetic-disease-research
 score: -1.0
 related_article1:
-    id: 167903
+    id: 167900
     title: >-
-        What are the different types of RNA and their roles in protein synthesis?
+        What is the role of RNA polymerase in transcription?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-rna-and-their-roles-in-protein-synthesis
+    url: /learn/education-studies/questions/what-is-the-role-of-rna-polymerase-in-transcription
 related_article2:
-    id: 167911
+    id: 167904
     title: >-
-        How does the genotype-phenotype relationship explain the genetic basis of traits?
+        How do amino acids contribute to protein structure and function?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-does-the-genotypephenotype-relationship-explain-the-genetic-basis-of-traits
+    url: /learn/biotechnology/questions/how-do-amino-acids-contribute-to-protein-structure-and-function
 related_article3:
-    id: 167895
+    id: 167904
     title: >-
-        How does the environment influence genetic expression, particularly in the case of Phenylketonuria (PKU)?
+        How do amino acids contribute to protein structure and function?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-does-the-environment-influence-genetic-expression-particularly-in-the-case-of-phenylketonuria-pku
+    url: /learn/biotechnology/questions/how-do-amino-acids-contribute-to-protein-structure-and-function
 related_article4:
-    id: 167907
+    id: 167908
     title: >-
-        Explain Mendelian inheritance and the significance of dihybrid crosses.
+        What is the role of concept maps in organizing genetic information?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/explain-mendelian-inheritance-and-the-significance-of-dihybrid-crosses
+    url: /learn/biotechnology/questions/what-is-the-role-of-concept-maps-in-organizing-genetic-information
 related_article5:
-    id: 167897
+    id: 167900
     title: >-
-        How does DNA packaging affect gene accessibility in chromosomes?
+        What is the role of RNA polymerase in transcription?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-dna-packaging-affect-gene-accessibility-in-chromosomes
+    url: /learn/education-studies/questions/what-is-the-role-of-rna-polymerase-in-transcription
 ---

 &nbsp;